This post may contain affiliate links.

 Instructions

 • Bring a large pot of water to a boil; season liberally with salt (about 2 tablespoons).
-Add spaghetti and cook until al dente, about 1 minute less than the package directions, stirring often to prevent sticking.
+Add 12 ounces spaghetti and cook until al dente, about 1 minute less than the package directions, stirring often to prevent sticking.
 Reserve 2 cups pasta water then drain.

 • Immediately after draining pasta, add hot pasta to pan with pancetta and briefly toss with tongs.